mattermost/mattermost-handbook/contributors/onboarding/manager-onboarding-1.md

 ## Performance Management

-Performance management is an on-going effort from Managers and direct reports.
+Performance management is an ongoing effort from Managers and direct reports.
 Consistent two-way communication is needed, and includes: clarifying and setting expectations, setting work-related and professional growth objectives, providing feedback and reviewing results.

 #### Performance Management Cadences